Vegan LNA conversion to EPA/DHA

 Let me clarify a few points about long-chain fatty acids that are found in animal products.
-Many advocates for animal foods claim that since these nutrients are found in meats that vegetarians are deficient.
+Many advocates for animal foods claim that these nutrients are found in meats and that vegetarians are deficient.
 The reasoning is that if one is deficient in long-chain fatty acids (EPA, DHA, and AA), one can develop neurological problems, and also disorders such as depression, Alzheimer's and ADHD.
 Of course, there are other causes of these challenges.

 Fish are particularly high in these nutrients.
 This is because the original source of these long-chain fatty acids are actually microalgae found in bodies of water such as oceans.
 Small fish eat the algae which is then eaten by the larger fish and up the food chain it goes.
 But turning to fish or fish oil capsules may not be ideal since mercury and other toxins are now found in our Earth's waters, and consequently in fish oils as well.

 When humans eat foods rich in Alpha-Linolenic Acid (ALA), an essential fatty acid found in foods such as flax and hemp seeds, walnuts, and soy, our bodies then can convert these to EPA and DHA.

 Some of us can perform this internal conversion fairly easily, while others have some challenges.